 Diversity & Inclusion

 At the heart of Montessori philosophy is the belief that every child is an individual with specific needs, identities, talents and backgrounds.
-It is with this philosophy in mind that the Near North community embraces diversity and inclusion as central tenets for our school.
+It is with this philosophy in mind that the Near North community strives to center diversity, inclusion and equity.

 Windows and Mirrors

-For NNM, windows are moments that allow us to understand and acknowledge the realities of other’s experiences.
-We strive to form deep bonds with people who are different from ourselves, allowing us to explore beyond our own experiences.
-In a sense, we encourage our students to be cultural investigators.
+At NNM, windows are moments that allow us to understand and acknowledge the realities of other’s experiences.
+We interact with people who are different from ourselves, allowing us to explore beyond our own experiences.
+In a sense, we encourage students to be cultural investigators.
 Mirrors are moments in which we see our own lives, experiences, identities and culture reflected back to us.
-By intentionally creating opportunities for people to interact with others who are similar to them, the NNM community is able to experience validation and security that is essential to learning and building community.

 NNM Racial Diversity:

 Diversity, in its most simple form, means difference.
-At NNM, diversity includes race, ethnicity, religion, family composition, family traditions, sexual identity, ability, and socioeconomic status.
-While we seek to respect all differences that community members find meaningful, we ultimately believe that our diversity at NNM is possible because of a key similarity: shared values.
-All students of different religions, race, and ability experience equity in education because of a shared respect for learning and an environment in which ideas are freely exchanged.
-NNM acknowledges and celebrates our differences, through events like the Festival of Lights and the SEED Project, where we demonstrate a willingness to learn about and from one another, further emphasizing the ways in which we are all part of a vibrant community.
+At NNM, diversity includes race, ethnicity, religion, family composition, family traditions, sexual identity, gender expression, ability, and socioeconomic status.
+NNM acknowledges and celebrates our differences through events like the Festival of Lights and parent programming like the SEED Project, and AWARE (Alliance of White Anti-Racists Everywhere) where we demonstrate a willingness to learn from, and about ourselves and one another.

 All of Chicago in One Place